c0fec0de/anycache/README.rst

 >>> myfunc(8, 5)
 13

+`anycache` caches nearly any python object.
+Also `lambda` statements.
+It uses Dill_ as backend.
+An improved version of pythons build-in `pickle`.

 To preserve the result between multiple python runs, a persistent cache directory needs to be set at a central `AnyCache` instance.